jaumzera/RainyHills/README.md

 At the `index.html` file I hardcode some links to illustrated the service call.

 ## Container
-This project was originally developed suing Payara 4.1.
+This project was originally developed using Payara 4.1.

 ## Tests
 It is tested using JUnit framework and Arquillian.